-Legislation is complemented by national programmes adopted by the government; besides the National Energy Efficency Action Plan there are Governmental programmes for the development of energy technologies1 and green procurements2.
-Energy efficiency projects are supported from environmental programme (financed from environmental charges), national budget (a part of energy excises are allocated to financing of energy efficiency activities) and structural funds (primarly financed from European Regional Development Fund).
+Legislation is complemented by national programmes adopted by the government; besides the National Energy Efficiency Action Plan there are Governmental programmes for the development of energy technologies and green procurements.
+Energy efficiency projects are supported from environmental programme (financed from environmental charges), national budget (a part of energy excises are allocated to financing of energy efficiency activities), structural funds (primarly financed from European Regional Development Fund) and other budgetary revenues.

-1 National Programme on Energy Technologies, adopted in 2007
+&lt;sup>1 National Programme on Energy Technologies, adopted in 2007